A narrowing of AI research?: Findings

 \subsubsection{Modelling thematic diversity at the organisation level}

-Having compared the thematic diversity of AI research involving and excluding private sector organisations at the field level, here we focus on the drivers of thematic diversity at the organisational level within a linear regression framework.
-This allows us to start building a more finely grained understanding of the micro-dynamics of field level diversity, and to account for heterogeneity of different organisation types.
+We move on to focus on the drivers of thematic diversity at the organisational level using a linear regression framework.
+This allows us to build a more finely grained understanding of the micro-dynamics of field level diversity, and to account for heterogeneity of different organisation types.

 Our model setup is thus: